 Ultimate responsibility for the materials selection policy lies with the Board of Trustees.
 The Board of Trustees delegates to the Director and appropriate staff the responsibility of selecting materials for the library’s collection.
 Requests from library patrons will be considered for purchase.

 Criteria for Selection

-All library materials will be considered for selection purposes, as long as they aline with the Library's mission and goals.
+All library materials will be considered for selection purposes, as long as they align with the Library's mission and goals.

-"Selection” refers to the decision that must be made either to add library materials to the collection, or to retain one already in the collection.
+"Selection” refers to the decision that must be made either to add library materials to the collection, or to retain materials already in the collection.

 The object of selection is to acquire library materials that will inform, educate, entertain, and contribute to the enrichment of the mind and spirit.

 As an aid in selection, the library staff consults competent reviewing media and basic lists of standard works.
 Using standards of purpose and quality, the library’s collections will be built to meet the needs and interests of the community – while working within the constraints of the library’s annual materials budget.